knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 - When creating an ensemble, the less correlation there is among base learners, the better the ensemble will be. (eg: one transformer model, one RNN, one gradient-boosted tree)
 - Type of ensembles
   - Bagging (bootstrap aggregating)
-    Given a dataset, sample with replacement to create different datasets (called bootstrap), and train a classification or regression model on each of these bootstraps. (eg: Random Forest)
+    Given a dataset, sample with replacement to create different datasets (called bootstrap), and train a classification or regression model on each of these bootstraps. (e.g. Random Forest)
   - Boosting
     Boosting is a family of iterative ensemble algorithms that convert weak learners to strong ones.
 The samples are weighted differently among iterations, where future weak learners focus more on the misclassified examples. (eg: GBM - XGBoost, LightGBM)
   - Stacking
     Create a meta-learner that combines the outputs of the base learners to output final predictions

+[Ensemble guide](https://github.com/MLWave/Kaggle-Ensemble-Guide) by Kaggle legendary's team, MLWave

 ## Experiment Tracking and Versioning
 During the model development process, you often have to **experiment with many architectures and many different models**.
 It is important to keep track of all the definition needed to re-create an experiment and its relevant artifacts.
 An **artifact** is a file generated during an experiment (eg: loss curve, logs graph, intermediate results).

 This enables you to compare different experiments and choose the best suited one.
-It helps the understnaing of how small changes affect model's performance.
+It helps the understanding of how small changes affect model's performance, and give more visibility into how your model works.

 The process of tracking the progress and results of an experiment is called **experiment tracking**.
 The process of logging all the details of an experiment is called **versioning**.